amreinch/egld_tracker/README.md

 ```

 ### Smart Contract Codes
 Through reverse engineering I found out which codes stand for what.
 But the list can and will grow.
-There is currently too little data available.
+There is currently too little data available. <br>
 reDelegateRewards = 'cmVEZWxlZ2F0ZVJld2FyZHM='
 relayedTo = starts with 'cmVsYXllZFR4QDdiMjI2ZTZmNmU2MzY1MjIzYTM'
 unDelegate = starts with 'dW5EZWxlZ2F0ZU'